The crocus springs into its new world with fertile cheer, and daffodils beam spherical radiance seducing muscles to smiles.

 Hemingway feels it too, a loss, an ache: “Life had seemed so simple that morning when I had wakened and found the false spring.”

-For Hemingway, spring was something promised and unfulfilled.
+Spring was promised and unfulfilled.

-In 1909, Rilke writes of solitude’s greatness, our fear of it, our need for it, and our quickened temptation to forgo it if only to be in any company, be it “ever trivial or banal.”2
+In 1909, Rilke writes of solitude’s greatness, our fear of it, our need for it, and our quickened temptation to forgo it if only to be in any company, be it “ever trivial or banal.”

 Perhaps those are precisely the hours when solitude grows, for its growth is painful like the growth of boys and sad like the beginning of spring.
 But that must not put you off.
 What is needed is this, and this alone: solitude, great inner loneliness.